skatejs/skatejs/README.md

 #### `renderCallback` - supercededs `static render()`

 Function that is called to render the element.
-This is called when the element is first created and on subsequent prop updates if `updatedCallback()` callback returns `true`.

 ```js
 customElements.define('my-component', class extends skate.Component {